 They grab the Initial HTML and leave.

-When you look at the "View Source" of your vibecoded app, this is likely all you see:
+When you check "View Source" on your vibecoded app, this is likely all you see:

 <!DOCTYPE html> <html lang="en"> <head> <title>My Awesome App</title> </head> <body> <div id="root"></div> <script type="module" src="/src/main.tsx"></script> </body> </html>